Invulu/organic-profile-block/README.txt

 A: Yes, the block will work and transfer between themes.

-= Q: How can I get widgets to group together into a single page section? =

 == Screenshots ==

 1. The Organic Profile Block within the Gutenberg editor.